Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 The lawful basis on which we rely in order to use your special categories of personal data which we collect about you will be that you have provided your explicit consent to our use of your information.

-The Vamos Group is made up of two related legal entities, Vamos Theatre CIO (charity number 1167642) and Vamos Theatre Company (company number 07166009).
-We will share your information between both legal entities where necessary in order to provide services to you and meet our legal obligations.
-The obligations which are set out in this notice shall apply to all members of the Vamos Group.
+Vamos Theatre CIO (charity number 1167642) and Vamos Theatre Company (company number 07166009) will share your information between both legal entities where necessary, in order to provide services to you and to meet our legal obligations.
+The obligations which are set out in this notice shall apply to all members of both entities.

 We may also be required to share your information with our regulators (such as the Charities Commission) who are permitted access to this information by law and with other organisations where we have a legal obligation to share the information with them.
 We also share information with our funders (such as Arts Council England) in order to meet our contractual obligations with them.